 One of the greatest challenges to healing according to Chinese Medicine is the factor of Wind.

 In Chinese Medicine, Wind is considered to be the primary disrupter of one’s health and the precursor to the “100 diseases.”
 The concept of Wind is described in Huang Di Nei Jing, known as the Inner Canon of the Yellow Emperor, and considered the foremost classical Chinese medical text: "Wind is the chief [cause] of the one hundred diseases.
 When it comes to changes and transformations, other diseases result.
 It has no permanent cardinal point [where it comes from].
 However, [whatever] sets in does so because of Wind qi.”
 (Unschuld, 2011, 631).

 Wind can be associated with acute diseases like colds, flus and allergic reactions.
 Here we will discuss Wind in association with chronic health disorders.

-All chronic disorders are degenerative because over time managing the symptoms of any chronic condition is very taxing.
+All chronic disorders are degenerative because over time managing the symptoms of any chronic condition is very taxing on the body's constitition as it depletes the body's resources necessary for regeneration.
 In order to heal a chronic degenerative disease, we need to address the Wind in our lives, which relates to creating change within ourselves and in our lifestyle to allow for deep transformation to unfold.
 This is done through daily cultivation.

 We must ask ourselves the question - what are we cultivating in our lives?
 Are we cultivating health with a healthy lifestyle or disease with a stressed out lifestyle filled with bad habits?
 In order to change any health problem, we must change ourselves on some level.